AT&T Shuts Down 2G Network, Ends Cellular Connectivity For Original iPhone

 There are plenty of other devices out there that are still liable to use 2G that are now effectively bricked.
 The iPhone is probably the least likely of them to cause a real concern for people.
 (Though, hell, until 2 years ago my parents were still on 2G PCS phones (not through AT&T though).)

 How is rural 3G coverage these days?
-I remember when the analog shut down happened, there were folks out there who needed lots of
+I remember when the analog shut down happened, there were folks out there who needed lots of repeaters to get anything...
+Some of whom decided to go back to HAM repeaters to patch into the phone network.

-more important than iPhone (Score:1)
+more important than iPhone (Score:2)

+Yeah, the company that I work for made a wireless temperature monitoring solution that reported to us using the old AT&T GPRS network.

+If our customers haven't upgraded their units last year, they wouldn't have known if their freezers filled with thousands of dollars of meat would have failed.That's probably more important than those 20 or so people who were actually still using their original iPhone to make phone calls.